roliveros-ramos/calibrar/README.md

 [![Github Issues](http://githubbadges.herokuapp.com/roliveros-ramos/calibrar/issues.svg?style=flat-square)](https://github.com/roliveros-ramos/calibrar/issues)

 **Automated parameter estimation for complex (ecological) models**
-  The calibrar package allows the parameter estimation or calibration of complex models, including stochastic ones.
+  This package allows the parameter estimation or calibration of complex models, including stochastic ones.
 It is a generic tool that can be used for fitting any type of models, especially those with non-differentiable objective functions.
   It supports multiple phases and constrained optimization.